 Levels of Care: Partial Hospitalization Program

-The Partial Hospital Program is a unique treatment option that allows patients to bridge the gap between inpatient and outpatient care.
+The Center for Eating Disorders at Sheppard Pratt's Partial Hospitalization Program (PHP) is a unique treatment option that allows patients to bridge the gap between inpatient and outpatient care.

-The Center for Eating Disorders’ Partial Hospital Program (PHP) is an important and highly recommended part of the Center’s stepped-care approach.
+It is an important and highly recommended part of our stepped-care approach.
 The transition from a highly structured and supportive hospital environment back to independent living can be challenging and overwhelming.
 To help patients successfully navigate this transition, the PHP is a day treatment program that has been designed to complement and extend the inpatient program’s structure and therapeutic care.
-PHP can also be very useful for individuals who don’t necessarily require inpatient hospitalization but could benefit from a more intensive level of care than IOP or outpatient therapy can provide.
+It can also be very useful for individuals who do not necessarily require inpatient hospitalization, but could benefit from a more intensive level of care than intensive outpatient program (IOP) or outpatient therapy can provide.

 Important elements and goals of PHP include:

 - Extended treatment from 9:00 a.m. – 3:30 p.m., 5 days per week - Monday - Friday.
 Patients remain at home on the weekends; time at home allows patients to practice meal planning and adaptive coping skills.